apache/activemq-artemis/README.md

-The current recommended solution for Eclipse Kepler is to mark `javacc-maven-plugin` as ignored by Eclipse, run Maven from the command line and then modify the project `activemq6-core-client` adding the folder `target/generated-sources/javacc` to its build path.
+The current recommended solution for Eclipse Kepler is to mark `javacc-maven-plugin` as ignored by Eclipse, run Maven from the command line and then modify the project `activemq-core-client` adding the folder `target/generated-sources/javacc` to its build path.

 [m2e connector for javacc-maven-plugin]: https://github.com/objectledge/maven-extensions